Despicable Me 2: Marketing and release

 In March 2013, a blimp dressed to appear as a Minion, named "Despicablimp", in which Universal and Van Wagner Communications owns an American Blimp Corporation A-150 model, traveled through the United States for a 20000 mi tour to promote the film's release.
 As one of the largest airships in the world, it measured 165 ft in length, 55 ft in height, and weighed 8000 lb.
-Universal Pictures partnered the film with licensing and promotional partners valued at an unprecedented $200—$250 million in the next three years.
+Universal Pictures partnered the film with licensing and promotional partners valued at an unprecedented $200–$250 million in the next three years.
 One of the partners was McDonald's, which included in its Happy Meals various Minion toys, some of them unique to a specific country.
-To take advantage of banana-loving Minions, Chiquita Brands International ran various sweepstakes, and a Minion, voiced by Pierre Coffin, performed the song "Chiquita Banana" in the film.
+To take advantage of banana-loving Minions, Chiquita ran various sweepstakes, and a Minion, voiced by Pierre Coffin, performed the song "Chiquita Banana" in the film.
 Thinkway Toys released various toys and figures, and Hasbro made special games.
+The campaign featured 600 toy brands.
+As a promotional tie-in, Despicable Me: Minion Rush was released.

 Despicable Me 2 debuted on June 5, 2013, at Event Cinemas in Bondi Junction, Sydney, Australia, followed by a premiere on June 12, at the Annecy International Animated Film Festival.
 In the United States, the film's premiere took place on June 22, at the Universal CityWalk in Los Angeles, and was released in theaters on July 3.
-It was digitally re-mastered into IMAX 3D format and released in select international IMAX theatres.
+It was digitally re-mastered into IMAX 3D format and released in select international IMAX theaters.

 As with the first film, which did not have a theatrical release in China, the film's distributor Universal Pictures had troubles releasing the sequel.
 When it was reported in July 2013 that the film had been denied a theatrical release in China, then the second-largest film market in the world, some analysts attributed this to the protection of locally produced animation.
 There were also rumors that the film's release was banned in China because the film's minions too much resembled former Chinese president Jiang Zemin.
 China's Film Bureau was "furious" about the negative comments, stating that the film was not submitted for censorship approval.
 In fact, there was reportedly a "commercial conflict" between Universal and Edko Films, the film's local distributor, over which titles are to be imported.
 Edko had decided that the film "would not do well in China and decided against using one of the precious quota slots for the film."
 In December 2013, a few weeks after the Universal Pictures' announcement that it would open a Beijing office, it was reported that Despicable Me 2 would be theatrically released in China on January 10, 2014.